urban-tep/DDF-SDD/source/architecture/it4i-pc/processing_infrastructure.rst

 .. _it4ipc_processing_infrastructure :

-IT4I Processing Infrastructure
+IT4I processing infrastructure
 ==============================
 The *IT4I Processing Infrastructure* contains two Linux-based HPC clusters - *Anselm* and *Salomon* - and a supporting infrastructure for accessing and managing these clusters.
 The *Salomon HPC cluster* is the more powerful one of the two and will be primarilly used in the platform, with *Anselm HPC cluster* serving as a possible reserve during high utilisation of the *Salomon HPC cluster* or for executing processors accelerated with GPGPUs (as *Salomon* does not contain any GPGPU accelerators).
 As both these clusters have similar structure, their main components will be described together in the following subsections.

-Login Nodes
+Login nodes
 -----------
 Each cluster contains login nodes that are used for accessing the cluster environment and managing jobs.
 These login nodes serve as a single point for accessing the computational resources on the cluster and executing processing services.
 They are accessible through the SSH interface and the *HPCaaS HPC Connection Framework* uses this interface to submit processing jobs on the clusters.
 All processing requests in the Urban TEP platform has to go through the *HPC as a Service Middleware*, so the connections to *Login Nodes* are not provided to the *Urban TEP Portal* or any other part of the platform.